Cathedral of Our Lady of the Angels

 – Br.
 Hilarion O’Connor and Frank Brownstead

-Christoph Paccard Bell Foundry was commissioned to replace the defunct bell control system and install a new, high-quality bell control system that would operate the various bell locations independently of each other.
+Christoph Paccard Bell Foundry was commissioned to replace the non-functioning bell control system and install a new, high-quality system that would operate the various bell locations independently of each other.

 The control system achieved all of the requirements and goals of the Cathedral staff and has proven to be exceptionally reliable.
 Although it was a complex project, Christoph Paccard managed to save the Cathedral over 50% on a competitive bid from the original installer.